Createdd/computervision_ue/C9/code/Readme.md

 - Execute `python detect.py --set validation --dataset_root ../data` to get detections for a dataset and save them as json files, run detect.py from the console and specify the dataset name and data path, e.g.:
 - Execute `python evaluate.py ../val.json --set validation --dataset_root ../data` to evaluate a set of detections (specify the path to the json file, the dataset name and data path)
 - Execute `visualization.ipynb` to visualize any intermediate steps of the image processing and visually compare detections and targets
+- Execute `anomaly_detection_autoencoder_SAR_JKU.ipynb` to navigate to link to Google Colab notebook